 One of the flowers I love the most is the dandelion.
 Truly, they are one of the most easily recognized flowers in the Spring.

-From their yellow blossoms, to their deeply notched green leaves, the dandelion is a magnificent flower.
+From their yellow blossoms to their deeply notched green leaves, the dandelion is a magnificent flower.
 In the Spring, the bright yellow blanket of sunshiney happiness covers my lawn.
 The flowers are a wonderful food for bees, who are winter weary.
 Dandelions can be made into wine, cookies, cakes and even pasta.

-Of course, foraging for dandelions is fairly easy.
+Foraging for dandelions is fairly easy.

-Most of the time, you just open your door, take a couple steps outside and there they are!
+Most of the time, you just open your door, take a couple of steps outside and there they are!
 If you don’t have a lawn, try looking for some at a park, on a hiking trail, or asking a friend for theirs.

 I am always more than happy to oblige!
-I’ll come get you, little dandelion, and take you for my own!
+I’ll come to get you, little dandelion, and take you for my own!

-I collect as many as I can, leaving 5-6 for each one I take.
+I collect as many as I can, leaving 5-6 flowers for each one I take.
 That way the bees have their share, too.
 Simply pop the yellow heads off the stem, gently shake to remove any insects, and add to your collection bowl.

-They can be used a wide variety of culinary uses.
+They can be used in a wide variety of culinary uses.
 They add just a light touch of sweet that is balanced by the other ingredients in the dish.
 Just make sure you pull only the yellow parts off, and not the green.
 The green stems can add a bitterness to your dish.

-Spread some on homemade bread, over bagels, muffins and even cornbread!
+Spread some on homemade bread, over bagels, muffins, and even cornbread!
 It’s great even for tossing over pasta, or popcorn.
 It’s 3 simple, quality ingredients that make a delicious spread.
 Butter, honey, dandelion blossoms.
 You can just taste it right now, can’t you?